-HOUSTON (AP) - A judge on Monday ordered the U.S. government not to deport a Honduran woman, whose lawyers worry about her being separated from her 15-year-old daughter who has been detained with her for six months.
+HOUSTON (AP) - A judge has ordered the U.S. government not to deport a Honduran woman without her 15-year-old daughter.

-The lawyers say the woman and her daughter came to the U.S. two years ago after gang members in Honduras held them at gunpoint and demanded they pay protection money.
+The woman and teen say they came to the U.S. two years ago after gang members in Honduras held them at gunpoint and demanded they pay protection money.

-Shalyn Fluharty, who is managing attorney of the Dilley Pro Bono Project and representing the mother and daughter, said that the teen has tried to take her own life at least once in detention and that she needs her mother.
+Shalyn Fluharty, a lawyer for the two, says the teen has tried to take her own life at least once in detention.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 Fact-checking websites help voters spot 'fake news'